lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 ![](/images/posts/beforelater.png)

 *The difference between these two pictures is 3 months.
 The first one is my first 5 hours long and lousy effort to build a centerpiece with a fountain in Unreal Engine 4 in April 2022.
 The second picture shows a stealth level I built in UE5 during a level design challenge happening in June, using my own design, gameplay scenario and basic encounter design.*

+* Both books were referred to me by a level design veteran from the industry